 - Thank the victim for sharing such personal information, and let the victim know how much you care about her/his well-being.

-- Help the victim to identify options for resources and support available at the Women’s Center, University, the Women’s and Children’s Alliance (WCA), Faces Family Justice Center and the local police.
+- Help the victim to identify options for resources and support available at the Gender Equity Center at Boise State, the Women’s and Children’s Alliance (WCA), Faces Family Justice Center, and the local police.